-Baldwin, a Republican, was the representative for Pennsylvania's 14th congressional district from 1821 to 1823.
+Baldwin was the representative for Pennsylvania’s 14th congressional district and was a Republican.
+He served from 1821 to 1823.

 From Dec 1817 to May 1822, Baldwin missed 23 of 324 roll call votes, which is 7.1%.
 This is better than the median of 13.3% among the lifetime records of representatives serving in May 1822.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000